 Workshop IEEE 19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), 2020

-This paper implements efforts with a colleague and friend from Germany, Benedikt and his advisor, Guenther.
+Description: This paper implements efforts with a colleague and friend from Germany, Benedikt and his advisor, Guenther.
 We are both fascinated on how one can use the self-sovereign identity paradigm to achieve privacy-preserving access control processes.
 This was then our first effort understanding decentralized identifiers, verifiable credentials, and identity-centric blockchains.
 We design an integration between blockchains and centralized access control mechanisms encoding access control policies into verifiable presentations.
 This paves the way for more privacy-preserving access control enterprise scenarios.

 Rafael Belchior, André Vasconcelos, Sérgio Guerreiro, Miguel Correia